 Have permanent food services facilities on the premises; and

 Derive less than 51% of the business' gross revenue from the sale of alcoholic beverages.

 To qualify for a food and beverage certificate, a business owner is required to maintain less than 60% alcohol revenues, vs 51% according to the executive order.
 Even though the under 51% alcohol revenue requirement is more stringent than the less than 60% alcohol revenue requirement to hold an FB, many permit holders do not hold an FB despite being in compliance with the executive order - and the application process to obtain an FB normally takes several weeks.

-If you have a business that has been closed due to Governor Abbott's 6-26 Executive Order and your business meets the requirements listed above, contact Griffith & Hughes for assistance with negotiating the reopening of your business with the TABC instead of waiting for the lengthy food and beverage certificate application process.
+If you have a business that has been closed due to Governor Abbott's 6-26 Executive Order and your business meets the requirements listed above, you should contact an attorney for assistance with negotiating the reopening of your business with the TABC.